Event at Dix Park with Raleigh skyline in the background and lots of people out on a green lawn

 Making a connection

-The City of Raleigh is making significant investments in the historic Chavis Memorial Park and the new Dorothea Dix Park.
+The City of Raleigh is making significant investments in the historic Chavis Memorial Park and Dix Park.
 These are both important landscapes and demonstrate commitment to creating equitable public spaces for all to enjoy.
 The city is excited to launch planning efforts focused on the implementation of a strollway that would connect these two historic parks.
 The strollway is a concept introduced with the Dix Master plan in 2020.

 If you are interested seeing the feedback on prioritization for design elements and implementation about the strollway, check out the online survey results.